 The respirator must not be adjusted once the fit test exercises begin.
 Any adjustment voids the test, and the fit test must be repeated.

 The PortaCount will automatically stop and calculate the overall fit factor for the entire set of exercises.
 The overall fit factor is what counts.
 The Pass or Fail message will indicate whether or not the test was successful.
 If the test was a Pass, the fit test is over.
+This is repeated for each mask that the worker is tested on.

 Fit test assessor confirms with worker the respirator is still comfortable and informs them if it was positive (confirmed good fit) or negative (not a good fit).
-Result of fit test documented with name of worker, overall fit factor, make, model, style and size of respirator used and date tested.
+Results of fit test documented with name of worker, overall fit factor, make, model, style and size of respirator used and date tested will be entered into the worker’s profile in Riskman.

 Worker:

-Doff respirator correctly – if not done correctly, fit test assessor to demonstrate/instruct correct technique
+Doff respirator correctly – if not done correctly, fit test assessor to demonstrate/instruct correct technique.

-Remove the twin tube from respirator probe
+Remove the twin tube from respirator probe.

-Dispose of used respirator into clinical waste
+Dispose of used respirator into clinical waste.

-Perform hand hygiene
+Perform hand hygiene.

-Fit test assessor to remove the tubing from the respirator probe and perform hand hygiene
+Fit test assessor to remove the tubing from the respirator probe and perform hand hygiene.

-If respirator was comfortable and a positive test result document on the Fit testing Card, see Attachment 7.
-If respirator was not comfortable or a negative result another respirator should be tested.
+If respirator was comfortable and a positive test result document on the Fit Testing Card, see Attachment 7.

-Assessor to disconnect the twin tubing from the Device and wipe with neutral detergent and disinfectant wipe (2-step process or a dual-purpose wipe1-step process)
+Assessor to disconnect the twin tubing from the Device and wipe with neutral detergent and disinfectant wipe (2-step process or a dual-purpose wipe1-step process).

-Assessor to perform hand hygiene
+Assessor to perform hand hygiene.

 If a pass has been achieved for a respirator, provide worker with a Fit Testing Card indicating which respirators passed, Attachment 7, and Worker Fit Test Information and results handout, Attachment 8.